una-auxme/paf/README.md

 As the project is still in early development, these requirements are subject to change.

+## Getting started

-## Installation
+### Installation

 To run the project you have to install [docker](https://docs.docker.com/engine/install/) with NVIDIA GPU support, [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).
 `docker` and `nvidia-docker` are used to run the project in a containerized environment with GPU support.

-More detailed instructions about setup and execution can be found [here](./doc/general/README.md).
+More detailed instructions about the setup can be found [here](./doc/general/installation.md).

 ## Development

+To get an overview of the current architecture of the agent you can look at the general documentation [here](./doc/general/architecture.md).
+The individual components are explained in the README files of their subfolders.

 If you contribute to this project please read the guidelines first.
 They can be found [here](./doc/development/README.md).